sockeqwe/pages/content/perfectionism-vs-excellence.md

 }
 ```

-Now, lets see how this relates to our Perfectionism vs. Excellent discussion.
+Now, lets' see how this relates to our Perfectionism vs. Excellent discussion.

-If we are a perfectionist looking for perfection we could request the following changes before we accept this PR (as it matches our definition of perfection only after our desired changes are applied):
+If we are a perfectionist looking for perfection we could for example request the following change before we approve this PR (as it matches our definition of perfection only after our desired changes are applied):

 ![Code Review Comment1](/images/perfectionism-excellence/review_unit_test.png)

-So what did we do here?
+What did we do here?
 We said that the solution of the coworker to compute two consecutive dates is not perfect but Calendar is perfect to us.
 Remember, perfect is subjective.
 Going back to Brené Browns definition of Perfectionism:
  > Perfectionism is more about perception than internal motivation, and there is no way to control perception, no matter how much time and energy we spend trying.